DevnagriAI/devnagri_docs/guide/Client_Guide.md

 # Purpose

-This Guide will solve the purpose of user.
-It provides brief description about :
+The user guide provides brief description about :

 1. Devnagri